-If you live in America, you must know that NFL football season is coming to an end.
-And humans aren’t the only ones excited for the big game.
+If you live in America, you must know that football season is coming to an end on Super Bowl Sunday.
+People all over the country are throwing Super Bowl parties to celebrate.
+However, humans aren’t the only ones excited for the big game.
 Dogs are getting in on the action, too.
 Here are a few pups who couldn’t be more excited to get in the football spirit.

 1. Playing Without A Helmet